microsoft/azuredevopslabs/labs/vstsextend/redgate/readme.md

 1. This lab requires you to complete Task 1 & 2 from  the [prerequisite](https://azuredevopslabs.com/labs/azuredevops/prereq/) instructions.

-1. The following resources needs to be configured for this lab:
+1. The following resources need to be configured for this lab:

    - Azure Web App
    - Azure SQL Server Databases (two databases)